ruslan-kurchenko/sfdc-lax/README.md

 # lax

-The service Lightning Component to write a clear asynchronous JavaScript code
+Lax is a Lightning Component to write a clear asynchronous JavaScript code.
+It helps you to remove the boilerplate code in Lightning Components.
+Lax combines capabilities to efficiently call Apex with powerful exception handling and list of utility techniques, giving you an ability to write asynchronous code in a modern approach.

 ## Features